rezer-bleede/refdata-hub/docs/CANONICAL_LIBRARY.md

 The importer accepts CSV, TSV, or Excel workbooks.
 Provide a header row describing each column; the preview step inspects the headers and sample rows, proposes sensible defaults (label, dimension, description, and attribute candidates), and lets you map or ignore each column before creating any records.
+Excel uploads no longer need to strip out metadata tabs or title banners—the backend now scans every worksheet, discards prefatory rows until it finds the first genuine header, and keeps the data immediately below it even when earlier cells are merged.
 When the dataset targets a brand-new dimension, you can capture the dimension label and optional description inline—the backend will create the dimension and its attribute schema automatically during the import.

 * Columns can be separated by commas, tabs, or multiple spaces when pasting raw text.
 * Empty dimension cells inherit the selected target dimension when no dimension column is mapped—helpful for single-dimension